-The surveys remained open for 8 weeks and all responses were anonymous.
-When surveys were not completed in their entirety, partial responses were still included in the data analysis.
-Descriptive analyses of the survey results were performed using Microsoft Excel©, including demographics analysis and a comparative analysis between the two surveyed populations, and between those who had undergone sperm retrieval and patients who had not, using the Mann-Whitney U Test.
+included in the data analysis.
+Descriptive analyses of the survey results were performed using Microsoft Excel®, including demographics analysis and a comparative analysis between the two surveyed populations, and between those who had undergone sperm retrieval and those who had not, using the Mann-Whitney U test.
 Statistical significance was set at p<0.05.